 Before I left for college, my mom was talking with someone, expressing how worried she was about my transition to college, since getting my accommodations in high school was so frustrating.
 This person reassured my mom that college was completely different, and I would be fine- and they were definitely right.
-Here are ten things that surprised me about how different college is than high school.
+Here are ten things that surprised me about how different college with a disability is than high school.

 No one really notices my cane